Early Blue Violet

 Could it be?
 Northern Bog Violets are taller with larger leaves and grow in moist areas (beside streams or ponds).

 Did you know?
 When the seeds are ripe, the seed pod splits open and the seeds spill out in all directions.
-The seeds make tasty snacks for Ants who carry them away to good growing areas.
+Small oil-rich appendages on the seeds make tasty snacks for Ants but leave the seeds intact and ready to germinate in good growing areas.

 See Also: Crowfoot Violet, Downy Yellow Violet, Northern Bog Violet, Western Canada Violet